snydergp/logicforge/README.md

 The LogicForge engine analyzes the provided method to determine the parameters and outputs, then builds a specification that models not only the process, but any functions and actions the end user can access while implementing the process.
-Developers have complete control over the available actions and functions, and can add custom capabilities with minimal effort.
+Developers have complete control over the available actions and functions (collectively called "operations"), and can add custom capabilities with minimal effort.

 ![LogicForge UI](docs/images/ui-webserver.png "LogicForge UI")

 The frontend consists of React components that provide the capability to edit the logic of the process.
 Users can reference input variables, perform actions, and leverage functions.
+The usage is similar to writing nested Excel functions, where the inputs to a function might be supplied by another function, a cell reference, or a static value.

 The saved process configuration model can then be instantiated into a dynamic implementation of the process interface and called as a normal Java method.
 Process objects can be called multiple times